 (Photo courtesy of NetPS Plant Finder)

 Height: 60 feet

 A most magnificent specimen, this is a tall, upright spire-like evergreen with dense, dark green foliage which emerges a showy yellow, branches have a gracefully pendant habit, a great tree for introducing emphatic color and form to the landscape

-Golden Oriental Spruce has attractive dark green foliage which emerges yellow in spring.
+Golden Oriental Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive dark green evergreen foliage which emerges yellow in spring.
 The needles are highly ornamental and remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The rough brown bark adds an interesting dimension to the landscape.

 Golden Oriental Spruce is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.